omaraflak/first-neural-network/README.md

 ![alt tag](https://github.com/omaflak/Neural-Network/blob/master/images/weightsPlot.png?raw=true)
 ![alt tag](https://github.com/omaflak/Neural-Network/blob/master/images/errorPlot.png?raw=true)

-We can see that the program is indeed working: while the weights are converging to specific values, the error is decreasing.
+We can see that the program is actually working: while the weights are converging to specific values, the error is decreasing.